hello-world-cell/CardioVac/README.md

 Join our community of developers creating universal apps.

 - [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
-- [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.
+- # [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.

+1. Open project folder in <u>Visual Studio Code</u>
+2. Run `npm install` in the terminal
+3. Run `npx expo start` in the terminal
+4. Run on For iOS device (only on MacOS)
+   1. Press `i` to view on iOS simulator or follow the instructions [here](https://docs.expo.dev/workflow/run-on-device/) to run on a physical device.
+5. Run on For android device
+   1. Press `a` to view on Android Virtual Device or follow the instructions [here](https://docs.expo.dev/workflow/run-on-device/) to run on a physical device.

+> > > > > > > Incoming